Jump down to: What is Zuta? • Schedule • What should I bring? • Safeguarding Community Health • Contact Us/Join Mailing List

 Guidance for Safeguarding Community Health

-As we enter the winter season when respiratory illnesses tend to spike, the Zuta community wishes to center practices that will allow our community to care for each other’s health and welcome full participation in our community.
-To that end, we will have the following practices in place when gathering indoors:
+The Zuta community wishes to center practices that will allow our community to care for each other’s health and welcome full participation in our community.
+To that end, we will have the following practices in place:

 - If you have symptoms of respiratory illness, please stay home.
-We will miss you and look forward to seeing you next time.
+We will miss you and pray for your speedy recovery.
 Please stay home even if you’re responsible for leading part of the service and aren’t able to let anyone know – we’ll adapt.

-- We will run an air purifier.
-If a host does not have an air purifier, another attendee will bring one along.
-When reasonable, we will keep windows open to further ventilate the space (although generally if it is warm enough to have windows open we’ll probably be outside anyway).
+- When meeting indoors, we will run an air purifier.
+If a host does not have an air purifier, another attendee will bring one (please let the organizers know if you are hosting and do not have an air purifier).

 Contact Us/Join our Mailing List